Super-resolution positron emission tomography by intensity modulation: Proof of concept: Result

 \subsection{CRC-vs-STD trade-off}

-Figure~\ref{fig:crc} shows the CRC-STD curves obtained for 8M data as the number of iteration of increases from 1 to 150 for M0 modulator and 1 to 50 for other modulators.
-In this plot, at the same STD a curve having a larger/smaller CRC than the other curve is considered superior/inferior.
-Compared to the M0 curve, the M0.5 curve is inferior for 1.5\,mm and larger sources and superior for the 0.9\,mm and 1.2\,mm sources; the M1 curve is superior for 1.8\,mm and smaller sources and comparable for 2.1\,mm and 2.4\,mm sources; the M2 curve is superior for all source sizes; and the M4 curve is superior for all source sizes but the 1.5\,mm source (becoming slightly inferior).
+Figure~\ref{fig:crc} shows the CRC-STD tradeoff curves obtained using the 8M-event data as the OSEM iteration number varies.
+In this plot, at the same STD a curve having a larger/smaller CRC than the other is considered superior/inferior.
+Compared to the M0 curve, the M0.5 curve is superior for 0.9\,mm and 1.2\,mm sources but is inferior for other larger sources; the M1 curve is superior for 1.8\,mm and smaller sources and is comparable for 2.1\,mm and 2.4\,mm sources; the M2 trace is superior for all source sizes; and the M4 trace is superior for all source sizes but 1.5\,mm (becoming slightly inferior).
 The M1 curve has the largest CRC for the 0.9\,mm sources.
 However, as observed above, 1.5\,mm and smaller sources in the M0, M0.5, and M1 images (and some 1.8\,mm sources close to center) are affected by aliasing errors.
 Therefore, this apparent superiority of M1 is likely to be an artifact.
 Comparing M2 and M4, the latter is inferior to the former for 1.5\,mm and larger sources but is superior for smaller sources.
-Therefore, M2 is consistently superior to all cases considered for all source sizes.
-Specifically, M2 can increase the largest CRC achieved by M0 by a factor of $\geq$1.5 for 1.5\,mm and smaller sources, and by a factor of $\geq$2.3 for 1.8\,mm and larger sources, while maintaining the STD.
+Overall, M2 consistently produces superior quantitative results for all source sizes.
+Specifically, M2 can increase the largest CRC achieved by M0 by a factor of $\geq$ 1.5 for 1.5\,mm and smaller sources, and by a factor of $\geq$2.3 for 1.8\,mm and larger sources, while maintaining the STD.